FlorianBauer/sila-orchestrator/doc/CliGuide.md

 # Command-line Interface (CLI) Guide

+This guide provides info on how to use the sila-orchestrator within a terminal, console or script.
+For info on how to use this software with the graphical user interface (GUI), take a look into the [README](../README.md) and the [User Guide](UserGuide.md).

-It is possible to run the sila-orchestrator entirely form the CLI (aka console), which enables the usage within scripts and can increases the degree of automation.
+The sila-orchestrator with its CLI-mode enables the usage within scripts and can therefore increases the degree of automation.
 Thereby a script can introduce flow control by creating a workflow with various tasks stored in different *.silo-files.
 Also "cron jobs" can be established to automatically start a queue-run at a predefined time.

-To invoke the CLI-mode, the executable must be started with arguments, which define the desired actions.
-The available arguments can be listed with the option `-h` (e.g. `java -jar sila-orchestrator.jar -h`).
+To invoke the CLI-mode, the executable must be started with one or more arguments, which define the desired actions.
+The available options can be listed with the option `-h` (e.g. `java -jar sila-orchestrator.jar -h`).

 ## Usage overview: